populationgenomics/production-pipelines/docs/large_cohort_pipeline_readme.md

 	* [workflow].check_inputs
 	* [workflow].skip_samples_with_missing_input

-3. SampleQC: This step takes an input VDS table and performs the following steps: 1. removes centromeres and telomeres 2. filters to autosomes and 3. computes sample quality metrics about the VDS (==what specifically are these?
-Can’t find in the `vds.sample_qc` docs==).
+3. SampleQC: This step takes an input VDS table and performs the following steps: 1. removes centromeres and telomeres 2. filters to autosomes and 3. computes sample quality metrics about the VDS (supplied in the `large_cohort.sample_qc_cutoffs` within the `large_cohort.toml` file).
 Sex is then imputed on the VDS and the following soft filters added: samples with ambiguous sex assignments, low-coverage samples, and extreme raw bi-allelic sample QC outliers.
 Sample-QC based filters are calculated according to the thresholds specified in the `large_cohort.sample_qc_cutoffs` section of the `configs/defaults/large_cohort.toml`.
 The output of this step is written to `gs://cpg-{dataset}-{access-level}/large-cohort/v0-1/sample_qc.ht`.
 <ins>Configurable inputs:</ins>
 	* [workflow].[sequencing_type]
 	* [workflow].[sequencing_type]
 	* [large_cohort].[sample_qc_cutoffs]

 4. DenseSubset: This step filters a sparse VDS to a set of predetermined QC sites and returns a dense (no filtered entries) MatrixTable with split multiallelics.
-The markers for the subset are read from the `references.gnomad.predetermined_qc_variants` Hail table specified in the TOML config (==which config?==).
+The markers for the subset are read from the `references.gnomad.predetermined_qc_variants` Hail table within the `configs/defaults/large_cohort.toml` config.
 The table is suitable for both exomes and genomes, so that a mixture of different sequencing types can be processed together.
 The resulting subset is written to `gs://cpg-{dataset}-{access-level}/large-cohort/v0-1/dense-subset.mt`.
 <br><ins>Configurable inputs:</ins>
 	* NA